Recipes: Creamy Saffron Tea Latte

 2. Head to the Bathroom, start my cleansing routines of oil pulling, which I’ll do while I dry skin brush, then rub a copious amount of sesame oil into my skin and shower.
 When I get out, I tongue scrape, brush my teeth and rub a little sesame oil or nasya oil into my nasal passages.

-3. Head to the Kitchen, turn on my kettle to start with a mixture of warm water, lime juice and aloe vera .
+3. Head to the Kitchen, turn on my kettle to start with a mixture of warm water and aloe vera.
 Then, I begin making my breakfast tea.
 Sometimes, it’s a chyvanprash and ghee elixir, other times it’s a little more sustaining like this saffron, fennel, cardamom, clove and turmeric tea with thick creamy almond coconut milk I’m sharing with you below.

-6. Vibrate & Move, last summer I bought a shruti box (a mini harmonium) to deepen my chanting practice.
+6. Chant & Move, last summer I bought a shruti box (a mini harmonium) to deepen my chanting practice.
 I can’t sing for two cents, but give me a Vedic mantra and I’ll belt that baby out.
 Sometimes, a long chanting session is all I’ll need for the day and other times I’ll move into some yoga therapy practices or a light asana.
-Is it just me, or does anyone else find the older, or I should say, intuitively wiser you get, the more you just want to slow down and not bust ass in a hard asana practice?
+It doesn’t have to be an exhaustive 2-hour practice to be beneficial!

-7. Mindful Meal, around the new moon a cup of this saffron turmeric elixir is all I need for a light breakfast, but around the full moon when my digestion is high I’ll head back into the kitchen for a mindful meal of amaranth porridge or coconut probiotic yogurt before I dive into work.
+7. Mindful Meal, I’ll head back into the kitchen for a mindful meal before I dive into work.

 vidyaritualsNow this morning routine isn’t always super slow or as lavish as it sounds.
 But taking at least 20-30 minutes a morning for myself has made a huge difference in my days and my general health.
+Mind you, I don’t have kids yet, so this changes the timing if you do, of course.
 I’ve learned that sometimes it isn’t necessarily the supplements we take or the food we eat that matters the most in our health, but the way we gently create and hold space for ourselves to emotionally digest and process all that we encounter in our lives.IMG_8671

 IMG_8680Born out of the super chilly mornings we’ve had this winter, came this soft and creamy latte to my regular morning rituals.
 I’ve maybe burnt myself out on herbal chai lately, so this saffron-infused variation has satisfied my need for a warming winter elixir.
 I even go back for a second and sometimes third cup when I’m snuggled in a blanket in snowy days like today.
 I hope this recipe warms your soul the way it does mine, and make your morning rituals a little sweeter.